ceph/ceph/doc/rados/operations/crush-map.rst

 ``step emit``

 :Description: Outputs the current value and empties the stack.
-Typically used at the end of a rule, but may also be used to from different trees in the same rule.
+Typically used at the end of a rule, but may also be used to pick from different trees in the same rule.
 :Purpose: A component of the rule.
 :Prerequisite: Follows ``step choose``.
 :Example: ``step emit``

-.. important:: To activate one or more rules with a common ruleset number to a pool, set the ruleset number to the pool.
+.. important:: To activate one or more rules with a common ruleset number to a pool, set the ruleset number of the pool.

 Placing Different Pools on Different OSDS:
 ==========================================